Preparing for GDPR

-For smaller organisations, you can hire a cyber security companies to work on the technical aspects and a HR company for the policies and procedures.
+For smaller organisations, you can hire a GDPR specialist to work on the technical aspects and a HR company for the policies and procedures.
 If you neither understand and don’t want to understand the detail then you can work with Peter Dickinson, KUB who works as a fractional IT director/interim IT project manager to establish and coordinate the project and work with your internal team and where appropriate bring in the appropriate external resources to implement the required changes.

-Since this article was written a Manchester based company has launched an online system that tells you what you need to do, helps you keep track of what you have done and provides you templates for all aspects of the documentation .
+Since this article was first published a Manchester-based company has launched an online system that tells you what you need to do, helps you keep track of what you have done and provides you templates for all aspects of the documentation.

 To get GDPR tracker at a discounted rate of £99 per year (should be £299/year), click here.